-Back in the 2nd century, Alcudia was occupied by the Romans – and you can visit what is left of their city, Pollentia.
-These are the best preserved Roman remains in Majorca, just outside the city walls.
-The remains include the residential district Portella, where the excavations have uncovered two streets and several houses, plus the Forum, and the public square where a few separate buildings have been found, such as the Capitol Temple.
-They include an unusual amphitheatre cut from solid rock.
-Museo de Pollensa is nearby, with an interesting collection of archaeological finds, including pottery, jewellery and a set of gladiator shin pads (no, you can’t try them on!) as well as paintings, Gothic sacred art and a pretty garden courtyard.
+In the 2nd century, Alcudia was occupied by the Romans and you can visit their former capital, Pollentia.
+These are the best preserved Roman ruins in Majorca, just outside the city walls.
+Museo de Pollensa is nearby, with an interesting collection of archaeological finds, including pottery, jewellery, and a set of gladiator shin pads as well as paintings and Gothic religious art.

-Head south from Alcudia and you will find The Albufera Nature Reserve, a vital nesting site for birdlife, with wonderful sand dunes, lagoons, forests and wetlands, paths and trails.
-Walking here you can get up close and personal with over 400 different species of flora and 230 species of birds have been counted here (but not by us!)
-The entrance to the Reserve is 4 miles from the centre of Alcudia.
+For nature lovers, the Albufera Nature Reserve 4 miles south of Alcudia.
+It’s a vital nesting site for birdlife, with wonderful sand dunes, lagoons, forests and wetlands, paths and trails.
+Over 400 different species of plants and 230 species of birds have been counted here.

 The stunning golf course of Alcanada is easily reached in 10 minutes by car and is considered one of the best in Europe with sweeping views of the stunning Alcudia Bay.